-When sushi restaurants have flourished in the West, sushi rolls such as the California Roll made with cucumber instead of raw fish became popular.
+When sushi restaurants flourished in the West, sushi rolls such as the California Roll made with cucumber instead of raw fish became popular.

 Here are some of the more common types: